MicroEJ/LibraryJava-hoka/hoka/user-manual.rst

 Overview
 ~~~~~~~~

-Hoka is an addon library that provides a tiny footprint yet extensible web
+Hoka is a MicroEJ addon library that provides a tiny footprint yet extensible
-server.
+web server.
 It also includes tools for REST services and for authentication.

-The server is based on the ``java.net.Socket`` API available in the
+The server is based on the ``java.net.Socket`` API defined in the
 ``ej.api.net`` library.

-  This means it is possible to use a secure socket to use the
+  Note that it is possible to instantiate a secure socket to use the
   server in HTTPS mode (see the library ``ej.api.ssl`` for secure socket
   protocol implementation).